MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_04-Implement_Virtual_Networking.md

 1. On the **az104-04-vm0** blade, click **Connect**, click **RDP**, on the **Connect with RDP** blade, click **Download RDP File** using the Public IP address and follow the prompts to start the Remote Desktop session.

     **Note**: This step refers to connecting via Remote Desktop from a Windows computer.
-On a Mac, you can use Remote Desktop Client from the Mac App Store and on Linux computers you can use an open source RDP client software.
+On a Mac, you can use Remote Desktop Client from the Mac App Store and on Linux computers, you can use an open source RDP client software.

     **Note**: You can ignore any warning prompts when connecting to the target virtual machines.